Mental & Emotional Well-being

 Whether you have a quick question or need a local resource, the Employee Assistance Program can discuss options, perform a custom search, and give you a list of referrals along with relevant articles, checklists, and other resources to help you meet your unique needs.

-In response, the Department of Psychiatry has partnered with ColumbiaDoctors and NewYork-Presbyterian in developing CopeColumbia, which provides information and resources for the CUIMC community, including counseling sessions, peer support groups, guided meditations, suggested reading, and other resources for managing stress, fear and anxiety.
+CopeColumbia was developed in response to the COVID-19 pandemic and is a partnership between the Department of Psychiatry, ColumbiaDoctors, and NewYork-Presbyterian.
+CopeColumbia provides information and resources for the CUIMC community, including counseling sessions, peer support groups, guided meditations, suggested reading, and other resources for managing stress, fear and anxiety.

 Columbia's health plan with United Health Care provides access to in-network mental/behavioral health providers.